bootstrap-vue/bootstrap-vue/docs/components/modal/README.md

   They support a number of use cases from user notification to completely custom content and feature a handful of helpful sub-components, sizes, accessibility, and more.

-Modals, by default, have an OK and a Cancel button.
+Modals, by default, have an **OK** and a **Close** button in the footer.
 These buttons can be cusomized by setting various props on the component.
+You can cusomize the size of the buttons, disable the **OK** button, hide the **Close** button (i.e. OK Only), and provide custom button content using the `ok-title` and `close-title` props, or using the named slots `modal-ok` and `modal-close`.

+`b-modal` supports close on ESC (enabled by default), close on backdrop click (enabled by default), and the `X` close button in the header (by default).
+HTese features may be disabled by setting the the props `no-close-on-esc`, `no-close-on-backdrop`, and `hide-header-close` respectively.

+You can override the modal title via the named slot `modal-title`, override the header completely via the `modal-header` slot, and override the footer completely via the `modal-footer` slot.
+Note when using the `modal-footer` slot the default **OK** and **Close** buttons will not be present.
+If you use the `modal-header` slot the default header `X` close button will not be present, nor can you use the `modal-title` slot.

 ### Toggle Modal Visibility